vomdecision/take-home/instructions.md

 ## Grading Criteria

-1. Does the README explain the solution and how to run it?
+1. Does the READMEs explain the solution and how to run it?
 2. Is it possible to make the solution run quickly with little effort configuring the environment?
 3. Does the solution demonstrate understanding of the problem or are there